Occupational therapy in India: Beginning years

-Mrs. Nimbkar was also the founder and first president of the All India Occupational Therapists Association, which is one of the founding member organizations of the World Federation of Occupational Therapists (WFOT).
-Mrs. Nimbhkar was also the first editor of the Indian Journal of Occupational Therapy in its beginning years.
+Mrs. Nimbkar was also the founder and first president of the All-India Occupational Therapists Association, which is one of the founding member organizations of the World Federation of Occupational Therapists (WFOT).
+Mrs. Nimbkar was also the first editor of the Indian Journal of Occupational Therapy in its beginning years.
 Mrs. Nimbkar retired in 1957 from the Occupational Therapy School at KEM Hospital and established the second OT school at Nagpur in 1958.

 1960–1980s

 Subsequent decades saw the emergence of a few OT diploma educational programs in the states of Bihar [Bihar College of Physiotherapy and Occupational Therapy - 1966], New Delhi [PDU Institute for the Physically Handicapped - 1960; College of Occupational Therapy, AIIMS - 1971], Tamil Nadu [Occupational Therapy School at Christian Medical College - 1969], and Uttar Pradesh [Occupational Therapy School at King George's Medical School - 1970; Occupational Therapy School at Institute of Engineering and Technology - 1981].

 Age of notable growth

 Occupational therapy's stature began to grow when diploma level educational programs transitioned to baccalaureate level programs in late 1980s.
 The last decade of the 20th century was a golden decade for OT in India as 13 new baccalaureate level OT programs were established in India between 1990 and 2000.
 Many schools were established in Maharashtra and Tamil Nadu.
 The number of OT educational programs continued to rise in early 2000.
-The length of the baccalaureate degree was increased from 3.5 years to 4.5 years in the late 1990s.
-Institutions also began to offer OT at a master's level (ranging 2–3 years) beginning late 1990s.
-Since 2012, doctoral level [PhD] OT degrees are also being offered in India.
+The length of the baccalaureate degree was increased from 3.5 years to 4.5 years in the 1990s.
+Institutions also began to offer OT at a master's level (ranging 2–3 years) beginning the1990s.
+Since 2000s, doctoral level [PhD] OT degrees are also being offered in India.
+Post-baccalaureate OT education is available with specialization tracks in hand therapy, mental health, pediatrics, neurology, geriatrics, women's health and orthopedics among others.

 The demand for OT professionals in India has gathered momentum in the past decade.
 Indian OT professionals work in a variety of practice settings including government and private hospitals, multi-specialty hospitals, rehabilitation centers, non-governmental organizations, special schools, outpatient clinics, and academic institutions.
 Many OTs in India run their own outpatient clinics.
-Due to the excessive demand for OT professionals all over the world, graduates of OT programs in India comprise a notable part of India's diaspora.
+Due to the excessive demand for OT professionals all over the world, graduates of OT programs in India comprise a notable part of the Indian diaspora.